nucypher/nucypher/docs/source/application_development/getting_started.rst

 .. note::

-    While any nucypher worker node can be used to seed your peers, NuCypher maintains workers that can be used as seed nodes:
+    While any PRE node can be used to seed your peers, NuCypher maintains workers that can be used as seed nodes:

     - mainnet: ``https://mainnet.nucypher.network:9151``